Achondroplasia in Children

 Can achondroplasia be prevented in a child?

 Your child will also have special protection in the public education system.
 The Americans with Disabilities Act and Section 504 of the Rehabilitation Act of 1973 provide these protections.
 Review the online resources and check with your state or local school board about when and how to ask for classroom and other school changes your child may need.
+Be aware of your child's peer relationships both in the school and online.
+Watch for any problems with bullying and take correct action if needed.
 You will become your child's most important supporter in the school system.

 When should I call my child's healthcare provider?